Gardening for self-sufficiency

 Since 2014, Village of Peace has been training Afghans to rebuild their country.
 Our approach is holistic.
 Naturally, we provide food, medical care, and shelter where necessary, but the focus is on education, information, growing food, and finding a job.
 Our goal: a healthy and independent life for all single women and their children.

-To tailor our training courses and projects as closely as possible to the local situation and target group, we work closely with Wageningen University & Research (WUR) and SEEDS Afghanistan.
-Based on scientific research, they measure the effectiveness and impact of our programs and provide advice on possible improvements.
-In this way, we work together to achieve a sustainable impact on food security and quality of life in Afghanistan.
+To ensure that our training courses and projects are adapted as effectively as possible to the local situation and target group, we work closely with Wageningen University & Research (WUR) and SEEDS Afghanistan.
+Using scientific research, they measure the effectiveness and impact of our programs and provide advice on possible improvements.
+This is how we work together to achieve a sustainable impact on food security and quality of life in Afghanistan.

 Why Village of Peace?